NikolasPasichnik/NikolasPasichnik/README.md

-# Hiya!
+# Hiya There!
 I'm Nikolas Pasichnik! :dog:
 I'm a 3rd-year Software Engineering student at McGill University who loves trying new technologies!